Ultimate Orangeburg Real Estate Investing Guide for 2026

 Housing

-Considering the rental residential market, Orangeburg has a median gross rent of .
-The state’s median is , and the median gross rent throughout the country is .
+Looking at the rental residential market, Orangeburg has a median gross rent of .
+The median gross rent level across the state is , and the nation's median gross rent is .

-The homeownership rate is in Orangeburg.
-The percentage of the state’s population that are homeowners is , compared to across the country.
+The homeownership rate is at in Orangeburg.
+The rate of the total state's population that are homeowners is , in comparison with throughout the United States.

-The rate of occupied houses and apartments in Orangeburg is , and the percentage of empty houses and multi-family units is .
+The rate of occupied houses and apartments in Orangeburg is , and the rate of empty single-family and apartment buildings is .

 Housing Quick Stats